Check out the news article about the Lee Road Mindfulness Room!

 This year we will be using the Reading Series, Journeys.
 It is based upon the NY State Common Core Learning Standards and will encompass all areas of literacy for third grade.
 Lots of information will be coming home regarding this program and I will be happy to address any specific questions you may have about it.
 I am also a Certified Reading Teacher and teaching third graders to read and comprhend complex text is my passion.

 In Math, we will be using the EnVision 2.0 math program.
-This is an updated edition of the enVision program we have already been using.
-The scope and sequence has changed.
 We will be kicking off the year learning multiplication and divison concepts.
 It is imperative that your child have the basic addition and subtraction facts memorized.
 Please ensure this is the case by practicing a little each night.
 EnVision 2.0 is comprhensive and digs deep into mathematical concepts, revisits concepts, and has a challenging problem solving component that is extremely important in third grade.

 I encourage every parent to become familiar with the Common Core Learning Standards for third grade in both Literacy and Math.
 You can go to www.engageny.org for information.
 It's important to note that the Common Core calls for an increase in non-fiction reading.
 This means, students will be engaged in a lot of nonfiction reading in school, and should also be reading non-fiction at home.
 The writing in third grade is also going to be based on factual information.
 Students will need to write responses to questions based upon 'text based facts' or 'evidence from the text'.
 Of course this will all be taught to my students with clear, precise, deliberate instruction, however, it is important for all parents to be familar with these, more rigorous expectations placed upon our children.

 Students will be using a new Science program this year.
-Science Fusion is a great program that integrates science and technology with a strong hands-on component that is engaging and fun!
+Dimensions is a great program that integrates science and technology with a strong hands-on component that is engaging and fun!
 Students will also be engaging in STEAM projects throughout the year.

 This year students will be using a S.T.A.R.
 (Students Taking Academic Responsibilty) binder.
 This binder will hold all prevelant information for your child.
 It will include their Agenda book where homework is copied, test review sheets, tests for you and your child to review, newsletters from me, and many other important documents that pertain to our class.
 Students are expected to bring the STAR binder back and forth from home to school each day.
 Please be sure to look through this binder daily.